code-forge-temple/agentic-signal/docs/docs/workflows/overview.md

 # Intro

-This section contains ready-to-use workflow examples that you can download and import into Agentic Signal.
+This section contains ready-to-use workflow examples that you can download and import into `Agentic Signal`.

 ## Available Workflows